 Having the world around us stop and slowly feels really surreal, and it takes time to get used to it.
 But every minute that passes doesn’t have to be fixed on a certain objective.
 Your goal can sometimes be to stay still.

 4. Maintain a regular practice or routine

 As a yoga teacher, having to adapt to teaching on an online platform has presented its challenges.
 The change toward virtual teaching has been physically demanding – it’s tough to teach and demo everything.
-I miss the luxury of seeing everyone in the same room, being able to feel the energy of the room and to command the space how I want.
-Some might say I’m killing two birds with one stone, getting a practice in while teaching, but it takes away from the attention I can give to a student when I’m not moving myself.
+I miss the luxury of seeing everyone in the same room, feeling the energy of the room, and commanding the space how I want.
+Some might say I’m killing two birds with one stone, getting practice in while teaching, but it takes away from the attention I can give to a student when I’m not moving.

-Even though virtual classes are the only option for now, I encourage you to keep up a practice, whether that be yoga or another physical activity or sport.
+Even though virtual classes are the only option, for now, I encourage you to keep up a practice, whether that be yoga or another physical activity or sport.
 Use that time you devote to yourself to be in your body, build mental stamina and physical strength, and have fun.
-Working on breath and movement, during a sustainable and mindful practice will help you keep yourself active.
+Working on breath and movement during a sustainable and mindful practice will help you keep yourself active.
 Maintaining a consistent daily routine will also help to anchor some normalcy through the week, as well.
-This can be something simple as waking up the same time each day, or talking a walk every day for an hour.
+This can be something simple as waking up at the same time each day or taking a walk every day for an hour.

-This time in history is demanding a form of presence and awareness that is certainly in-your-face.
+This time in history is demanding a form of presence and awareness that is certainly in your face.
 It’s awkward, it’s new, and it’s different, but it’s here.
-Being more present is never a disadvantage, so I’m doing the best to greet it each day.
+Being more present is never a disadvantage, so I’m doing my best to greet it each day.

 To the whole atlasGO community, here are 3 wishes for you on this Mental Health Awareness Month:

 - May you be healthy